ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 Unfortunately, this also means that it's tough to get our hands on groceries.
 Amazon Fresh delivery slots are few and disappear within minutes due to extremely high demand.

-The ***Amazon Fresh delivery slot notification tool*** informs users verbally :speaker: and via push notifications :iphone: when it finds a delivery slot open on the 'Amazon Fresh' checkout page.
+The ***Amazon Fresh delivery slot notification tool*** informs users via system voice notifications 🔈and push notifications :iphone: when it finds a delivery slot open on the 'Amazon Fresh' checkout page.

 ### We've tried to make this application user-friendly so that anyone is able to run it on their systems in 3 easy steps:
 **1.** Download the application -